Nagamani1910/Intern-Performance-Analytics/Sprint_2/Images/Image.md

 * **Top Performer %** – Represents the percentage of interns categorized as top performers

 These measures helped in deriving meaningful insights and enabled effective exploratory data analysis.

+## Relationship making in Model view tab
+Relation between form_responses and table - Name of the intern is the common column in the two table